Evidence is mounting that low doses of naltrexone can treat conditions like lupus and multiple sclerosis effectively and with few side effects.

 A slew of drugs, both new and old, are used to treat autoimmune disorders like multiple sclerosis (MS), lupus and Crohn’s disease.
 Most of them come with side effects, some of them serious.
 But research and experience from patients and doctors are mounting that a drug used to treat substance abuse, when used in lower doses, can effectively treat autoimmune conditions with few side effects.

-Proponents say low-dose naltrexone (LDN) is a treatment with few side effects that, for autoimmune patients, can regulate the immune system (keeping it from behaving abnormally), provide pain relief and stop the body from attacking itself further.
+Proponents say low-dose naltrexone (LDN) is a treatment with few side effects that, for autoimmune patients, can help regulate the immune system (keeping it from behaving abnormally), provide pain relief and stop the body from attacking itself further.

 How It Works